dipakmeher/CoreKG-HumanSmuggling/README.md

 ```

 #### CORE-KG Prompts
+##### Coreference Resolution Prompts
+All the required prompts for coreference resolution are present in the `core-kg/coreference-resolution/prompts/` folder.

+##### KG Construction Prompts
-All the required prompts for CORE-KG are present in the `core-kg/prompts/` folder.
+All the required prompts for KG construction are present in the `core-kg/kgconstruction/ragtest/prompts/` folder.

 ### 2. Run KG Construction and Baseline (GraphRAG)